llm-workflow-engine/llm-workflow-engine/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Updates
+- 18/01/2022: v0.3.8 - Commands now are run only using !.
+For instance to enable read mode (for copy-paste and long prompts) you need to write now `!read` instead of `read`.
+This is to avoid conflicts with the chatgpt prompts.
+Fixed timeout issue.
 - 17/01/2022: v0.3.7 - Added timeout to `ask` method to prevent hanging.
 Fixed return to terminal breakdown.
 Streaming output now is activated by default.